- From 1979 to 1993, Santa’s sleigh delivered large quantities of yellow-cake uranium to North Korea.

 - Rudolph the Red Nosed Reindeer was originally created as a story of a drunk reindeer who ruined Christmas by crashing Santa’s sleigh into a gasoline tanker on Britain’s A4 motorway, but the concept didn’t float well with focus groups.

-If for any reason Santa Claus is unable to perform his deliveries on Christmas Eve, the duty falls to his brother, Subordinate Claus.
+If for any reason Santa Claus is unable to perform his deliveries on Christmas Eve, the duty falls to his younger brother, Subordinate Claus.

 - If Santa and his elves were laid end-to-end at the equator, they would stretch from Ecuador to another section of Ecuador.

 - After killing the Burgermeister Meisterburger, Kringle and his wife Jessica were imprisoned in a Landsberg prison cell adjacent to Adolph Hitler, during which time Kringle wrote Mein Egg Nog.

 - Christmas trees were adopted as the symbol of Christmas after it was determined that Christmas bees were too dangerous to be kept indoors during the holiday season.

 - One reason Santa has been so successful in his worldwide deliveries to an ever-increasing global population is the availability of NASA-developed “space diapers.”

 - Santa’s sleigh uses TARDIS technology to hold the billions of toys, video games and condoms he delivers worldwide on Christmas Eve.
 The sleigh obtains its ultra-high speed by using a combination of High Intensity Flatulence Drive (also known as the Plugnose Engine) and emu oil.